CamilleSemelet/camillesemelet.github.io/_pages/about.md

 Hello!

-I am a PhD candidate in Economics at the ifo Institute and LMU Munich, and I am also a consultant for the World Bank.
+**I am a PhD candidate in Economics at the ifo Institute and LMU Munich, currently visiting the Stanford Graduate School of Business for the winter of 2025.** I am also a consultant for the World Bank.
 I work under the supervision of [Lisandra Flach](https://sites.google.com/site/lisandraflach).

-In my dissertation, I investigate questions related to Public Finance in a globalized world.
+My main fields of interest are Public and International Economics.
+In my dissertation, I investigate questions related to domestic and international corporate taxation, focusing on how tax policies impact firms and economies.

 <!-- ---